Mthegamer/cordova-template/README.md

 cordova template with shared source
 ===================================

-This template project provides you with infrastructure and scripts to jumpstart a shared source cordova (phonegap) project.
-It provides some modernish HTML5 and JavaScript components already woven together, a basic configuration and correctly sized and named placeholders for icons and screens.
-You can instantly start developing the web-app and be able to build apps for multiple platforms by just running a script without changing any parameters.
+This template project provides some infrastructure and scripts to JUMPSTART a shared source cordova (phonegap) project.
+You can instantly focus on developing the web-app, using the already woven together HTML5 and JavaScript components, a basic configuration and correctly sized and named placeholders for icons and screens.
+Build apps for multiple platforms ANYTIME by just running a script without changing any parameters.
 All platforms share the same source!

 WARNING: currently this project is not in a state to be used by beginners, maybe it is even just nonsense to others.
 It exists mainly for my own purposes.
 If you still want to try: good luck!

 If you have suggestions to change or improve, or even want to participate, you're very welcome to do so.
 See "Improvements for some distant future"

-FEATURES
+Features
 ========

 - all set up environment with index.html that includes some useful js-libs